wmeints/cr-10-mini/leveling_guide.md

  - Select `Prepare`
  - Select `Autohome`

+With the printer in the home position, disable the steppers using these steps:

+ - Select `Prepare`
+ - Select `Disable steppers`

 ## Step 2: Level the four corners of the printerbed
 There are four leveling knobs underneath the printerbed, you can use these to level the printerbed.
 The goal is to have a distance of 0.1 mm between the